 Most people would continue from here…

-… and take a flight to wherever they’r going.
+… and take a flight to wherever they’re going.
 But my journey usually stopped in one of the buildings below.
-Terminal A is on the right, while terminal D
+Terminal A is in the big building in the middle, while terminal D is in the smaller building to its right

 Pictures taken with my camera